manojvenkat/flask-graphql/Readme.md

 5. You can do the same thing using curl command or Postman or any rest client as well.

+**Disclaimer**

+**A lot of things that make this code production ready are pending.
+For example, SQL injection prevention, bad input handling in some cases and adding tests.**

 Use the same resolver for all 4 cases.

 There are four columns to use :